 Any LAN port on the Wireless ADSL Router will automatically function as an "Uplink" port when required.
-Just connect any port to a normal port on the other hub, using a standard LAN cable.
+Just connect any port to a

-Reset Button This button will reset the Wireless ADSL2+ Router to the factory default settings.
+Reset Button This button will reset the Wireless ADSL Router to the factory

-(Reset to Defaults)
+(Reset to Defaults) default settings.